 Meaning of equity

-The equity has two main elements inputs and outputs or outcomes, which are described in detail.
+Equity has two main elements inputs and outputs or outcomes, which are described in detail.

 Inputs are described as the contribution of a participant towards relational exchange and can be assets that entitle him to reward or liabilities that give the right to costs.
 The entitlement to each input varies and is, to a great extent, dependent on a relational setting.